By Nimesh Kumar Choudhury

 Two Sides of the Same Coin (Dilemma)-

-So are the military people are playing the peace and security card to get excessive powers, to act as bully in those disturbed areas?
+The military feels that any major dilution or withdrawal of AFSPA will adversely affect the military operations and also compromise with national security.
+So are the military people are playing the peace and security card to get excessive powers, to act as a bully in those disturbed areas?

 The antagonist of AFSPA feels that more than to protect the life of people it is a “right to kill” given to the military forces.
 It is so because of the draconian nature of the Act.
-Civilians feel that it violates their fundamental right of Right to Life and liberty ie Article 21 as in section 4(a) of AFSPA it grants power to the military to shoot a person or even bring about death of a person to maintain law and order.
+Civilians feel that it violates their fundamental right of Right to Life and liberty, i.e Article 21 as in Section 4(a) of AFSPA it grants power to the military to shoot a person or even bring about the death of a person to maintain law and order.
 This is not a just, fair or reasonable law as excessive force is not permitted.
 The Act also prohibits assembly of 5 or more people.
 The civilians feel that they have been subjected to human right violations and torture, arbitrary killings, cruel and inhuman treatment by the military forces.
-International Organizations such as United Nations, Amnesty International, etc and Human Rights commission claim that it should be repealed with immediate effect as it is against Indian democracy.
+International Organizations such as the United Nations, Amnesty International, etc and Human Rights Commission claim that it should be repealed with immediate effect as it is against Indian democracy.

 Recently there have been many cases of sexual violations against women in these conflict zones by military forces.

-Justice J.S.Verma submitted a reportii on January 2013 which suggested amendments and changes to AFSPA and it said to bring military forces under the purview of ordinary criminal law.
+Justice J.S.Verma submitted a report on January 2013 which suggested amendments and changes to AFSPA and it said to bring military forces under the purview of ordinary criminal law.

-According to Cognitive Moral Development given by Lawrence Kohlberg, with passage of years people grow not only mentally, physically and emotionally but also grow morally.
-If people critically analysis a situation then they can solve their ethical dilemmas and decide what is right and wrong, as the level of maturity increase with every year.
+According to Cognitive Moral Development given by Lawrence Kohlberg, with the passage of years, people grow not only mentally, physically and emotionally but also grow morally.
+If people critically analyze a situation then they can solve their ethical dilemmas and decide what is right and wrong, as the level of maturity increase with every year.

-With reference to section 4(c), (d) of AFSPA, officer is allowed to arrest anyone without a warrant on a mere suspicion that he is about to commit a crime and he might search anyone’s house without a warrant as well.
-These give arbitrary powers to army as they will not be held responsible for their actions (section 6).
-These violate the Article 22 ie Protection against arrest and detention.
+With reference to Section 4(c), (d) of AFSPA, the officer is allowed to arrest anyone without a warrant on a mere suspicion that he is about to commit a crime and he might search anyone’s house without a warrant as well.
+These give arbitrary powers to the army as they will not be held responsible for their actions (section 6).
+These violate Article 22 i.e Protection against arrest and detention.